-The 275 comes with a pressurized freshwater system.
-The freshwater pump is activated by the freshwater switch on the helm switch panel, and supplies water from the 20 gallon (75.7 L) water tank to the freshwater components on board.
-The freshwater pump can be accessed through the access plate in the lid between the consoles.
-The water tank is located just aft of the lid between the consoles.
+Your boat is equipped with a pressurized freshwater system.
+The freshwater pump is activated by the freshwater switch on the helm switch panel and supplies water from the 20 gallon (75.7 L) water tank to the freshwater components on board.
+The freshwater pump and the water tank can be accessed through the forward rigging lid.